 Before starting a new campaign or promotion, business should first complete an audit of all their digital channels.
 This involves looking at what social platforms they use and assess how they’re performing across the board.
 If one of your social platforms is well maintained but another is looking abandoned, you need to sort out the latter before moving forward with any new campaigns.

 One element that’s crucial to your online presence but all too often gets ignored, is online reviews.
 All reviews need attention and must be responded to.
 Customers don’t book anything without first reading reviews and how the business has responded to them.
-The way a company responds to reviews, good and bad, gives the reader insight into how they handle crisis management
+The way a company responds to reviews, good and bad, gives the reader insight into how they handle crisis management and what their customer service looks like.

 Having a PR strategy around your brand or the key stakeholders in your business is important for when people are researching your business.
 What they discover will impact their decision on whether you’re the right brand fit for them and build instant confidence and trust.
 The most effective way to do that is have third-party credibility through an industry publication: a non-bias publication where your brand and business is featured.